 Again, a series of targets were set and these will be monitored and reported against over the coming plan period.
 The coronavirus pandemic inevitably impacted on the Council's ability to achieve some of these targets.
 This was considered by senior management throughout the pandemic and reported through to Councillors.
 Some targets were amended or suspended in light of this reconsideration.
-On-going monitoring continues and the amended/suspended targets will be reviewed and restored as appropriate.
+2023/24 is the final year of the current Council Plan and a new plan will be produced for the 2024-2028 period.